 Possible problems in the first trimester

-The main hazards and risks to the health of the woman and the fetus in the first third of the gestation period:
+The main hazards and risks to women’s health and the foetus in the first third of the pregnancy period:

-- Hormonal disruptions leading to increased uterine tone, miscarriage, or missed abortion.
+- Hormonal disorders lead to increased uterine tone, miscarriage or termination of pregnancy.

-- Before planning to undergo a medical examination for existing diseases and, if necessary, be treated;
+- Before planning, undergo a medical examination for existing diseases and, if necessary, undergo treatment;

-- Take folic acid, which will reduce the risk of dangerous pathologies in the embryo, and multivitamins recommended by the doctor;
+- Take folic acid, which will reduce the risk of dangerous pathologies in embryos, and the multivitamins recommended by your physician;

-What should not be done in the first trimester of pregnancy?
+what not to do in the first trimester of pregnancy

-- Smoking, including passive smoking (being in rooms with smokers);
+- Smoking, including passive smoking (staying in rooms with smokers);

 As we said earlier, obstetric gestational age is usually counted from the onset of the last menstruation.
 Therefore, the beginning of the first trimester of pregnancy implies the obligatory engagement of partners with sex for conception.
 The most favorable is the missionary position.